 To calculate it, divide the net income from your income statement by your stockholders’ equity from your balance statement.
 The higher the ratio, the better use you are making of investors’ money, while a low ratio indicates their investments are not being used efficiently.

 Return on equity is the most important financial ratio to stockholders because it tells them how much profit your company has available to distribute to them.

 How to Leverage Profitability Ratios for a Business Advantage

-There a few major ways you can apply profitability ratios to grow your business, gain an advantage on your competitors and attract investors, such as:
+There a few major ways you can apply profitability ratios to help build your business, gain an advantage on your competitors and attract investors, such as:

 - You can track your margin ratios over time to identify places where you could improve the efficiency of your profit generation.
 For instance, a low gross profit margin might draw your attention to a need to increase your sales activity, raise your prices or cut your logistics costs.

 - You can compare your margin ratios with some companies in your industry or with your industry as a whole, allowing you to see where you could improve to be more competitive.
 For instance, if you find you’re spending more on your operations than your competitors, or you’re paying about the same as your competitors, you might be able to gain an advantage by upgrading your software or using an outsourcing strategy to cut costs.

 - You can use good returns ratios to attract investors.
 Alternately, if you have poor returns ratios, you might seek to improve your margins ratios to make your company more appealing to investors.